In Stock

 Wholesale Sales Only

 Bring the authentic flavour of Wasabi (Wasabia japonica) to your garden and kitchen!
 Known for its bold, spicy rhizome, freshly grated Wasabi offers a clean, aromatic heat that enhances sauces, stir-fries, salads, and more.
 The leaves and stems can also be used fresh in salads or stir-fries, adding a mild, peppery flavour.
 Wasabi thrives in cool, shaded, and consistently moist conditions with moderate humidity, making it a perfect choice for shaded garden beds, raised mounds, pots, or even planted near the edge of ponds.
 Its lush, heart-shaped foliage adds ornamental value to any space.
 Wasabi loves the shade and humidity, so it’s ideal for filling those tricky spots in your garden where light is limited.
-In 18–24 months, this unique perennial matures, providing a rewarding and delicious gardening experience that will elevate both your garden and your meals.
+In two years, this unique perennial matures, providing a rewarding and delicious gardening experience that will elevate both your garden and your meals.

 SKU: TCWASABI001 Category: Tags: ,